Affording The Island School

 The Island School is founded upon the belief that students will leave the program as engaged global citizens, empowered to be active leaders of their generation.
 In order to fulfill this mission, we understand that our financial aid program must be supportive to a diverse range of students.

 Tuition and Expenses

-Tuition for Fall 2016 and Spring 2017 semesters is $29,650 and tuition for Summer Term 2016 is $8,630.
+Tuition for Fall 2017 and Spring 2018 semesters is $29,950 and tuition for Summer Term 2017 and Expeditionary Summer Term 2017 is $9,130.
 Tuition covers the cost of room and board.
 We ask that the family obligation is paid in full before a student arrives on Eleuthera.

 Our financial aid is tuition-based only.
 Additional and incidental costs will be borne by the family.
 Additional expenses include travel, school clothing, gear, any outside medical treatment, and personal spending money, which typically range from $1,000-$1,500.
 In extreme hardship, The Island School will help contribute to some of these incidental costs, such as uniform or gear.

 If you would like to discuss options on how past students and families have worked through these additional expenses, please email email@example.com.